 If there is no PDU session satisfying the requirements of the PC5 connection with the remote UE, e.g. S-NSSAI, DNN, QoS, UP security activation status, the ProSe 5G UE-to-Network Relay initiates a new PDU session establishment or modification procedure for relaying.

-NOTE 1: The secondary authentication of the UE-to-Network Relay UE takes part of the general PDU session establishment.
+NOTE 1: The secondary authentication of the UE-to-Network Relay UE takes part in the general PDU session establishment.

 NOTE 2: How the Remote UE is authorized to access the network over the UE-to-Network Relay UE is not part of this solution but it is assumed that the AMF can get the Remote UE's SUPI during the authorization / authentication procedure using any solutions for KI#4 (e.g. Sol#10).

-4. For IP PDU Session Type and IP traffic over PC5 reference point, IPv6 prefix or IPv4 address is allocated for the remote UE.
+4. For IP PDU Session Type and IP traffic over the PC5 reference point, the IPv6 prefix or IPv4 address is allocated for the remote UE.
 From this point the uplink and downlink relaying can start.